NissimHadar/hifi/BUILD_OSX.md

     export OPENSSL_ROOT_DIR=/usr/local/Cellar/openssl/1.0.2l

-Note that this uses the version from the homebrew formula at the time of this writing, and the version in the path will likely change.
+**Note** that this uses the version from the homebrew formula at the time of this writing, and the version in the path will likely change.

 ### Qt

 Assuming you've installed Qt using the homebrew instructions above, you'll need to set QT_CMAKE_PREFIX_PATH so CMake can find your installations.
 For Qt installed via homebrew, set QT_CMAKE_PREFIX_PATH:

-    export QT_CMAKE_PREFIX_PATH=/usr/local/Cellar/qt/5.10.1/lib/cmake
+    export QT_CMAKE_PREFIX_PATH=/usr/local/Cellar/qt/5.12.2/lib/cmake

-Note that this uses the version from the homebrew formula at the time of this writing, and the version in the path will likely change.
+**Note** that this uses the version from the homebrew formula at the time of this writing, and the version in the path will likely change.

 ### Xcode